gradualgames/ggsound/README.md

 Then, you can examine the error output.
 Please email me if you end up in this situation---you have either encountered a bug or a limitation in ft_txt_to_asm.py.
-Known limitations are docu- mented below.
+Known limitations are documented below.

 # Limitations of ft_txt_to_asm.py

-ft_txt_to_asm.py does not convert your famitracker data verbat- im.
+ft_txt_to_asm.py does not convert your famitracker data verbatim.
 It uses a subset of all the possible features you can use within a song.
 Here are a list of all the features that are currently supported: